hyperpixel34/aerothemeplasma/INSTALL.md

 ### Reflection Effect <a name="reflection"></a>

-To install the reflection effect, it's recommended to build it from source.
+To install the reflection effect, it's recommended to build it from source, as dumping the precompiled files doesn't seem to work on its own.
 The required dependencies are:

 - cmake
 - extra-cmake-modules